HL7/US-Core/input/intro-notes/StructureDefinition-us-core-simple-observation-intro.md

 **Each Observation must support:**

 2. a time indicating when the observation was made
 3. who answered the questions
 4. a value

+**Additional USCDI Requirements**

+For ONC's USCDI requirements, each ServiceRequest must support the following additional elements.
+These elements are included in the formal definition of the profile, and they are represented in the examples.

-5. references to an associated survey, assessment, or screening tool
+1. references to an associated survey, assessment, or screening tool*

+\*see guidance below

 **Profile specific implementation guidance:**
-- See the [Screening and Assessments] guidance page for how this profile can represent SDOH assessments.
-- Observations that are formally part of an assessment tool or survey should use the [US Core Observation Screening and Assessment Profile].
-However, a simple assertion may be derived from screening and assessment tools and can reference them using `Observation.derivedFrom`.

 - The codes can be from LOINC or SNOMED CT.
 - The value for these types of observations may be:
   -  a string